w3c/wai-tutorials/source/carousels/styling.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Position items
+## Item Position

-When JavaScript is enabled, a class corresponding to specific CSS styling is added to the carousel.
-In this example the class `active` is added, and hides all the carousel items initially.
+When JavaScript is enabled, a class `active` is added to the carousel that positions the items stacked on top of each other.
+In addition the items are hidden, using `display: none;` for all items.

-Another class, in this example `current`, is added to the current carousel item.
-The corresponding CSS styles show and position the current item as the foremost, using `z-index` values.
+The `current` item then is shown (`display: block;`) and `z-index` is used to position the slide in front of all other slides – this is important for the animation transition later.

 {::nomarkdown}
 <%= code_start %>